United Methodist Women

 - Avenue of Life, KC, KS — fund Impact KCK program which provides wraparound services for the homeless in one location, one day a week

-- Inclusion Connections, Olathe, KS — provide stipends for families to offset transportation expenses to get their loved ones to paid, part-time jobs
+- Inclusion Connections, Olathe, KS — provide funds to off-set expenses associated with transportation of clients who are working paid, part-time jobs

 - Reach Out and Read, KC, KS — purchase books enabling pediatricians to give free, age-appropriate book at well-child check-ups with prescription for parents to read to children daily